Quick Answer

 Keep this simple and explicit: document how pairing will run.
 A useful kickoff baseline is a pairing agreement that covers duration, pair setup, story distribution, and when to switch driver and navigator roles.

-It can be, but there is no universal ROI figure in this evidence set.
+It can be.
 Treat it as an operational decision: define scope, track outcomes, and review after a trial period.

 Use pairing when the work is ambiguous, high risk, or needs live knowledge transfer; use solo execution when the work is mostly straightforward implementation.
 A practical start is to pair for about 50% of the work for one sprint, then review results before scaling up.